Actindo-AG/Documentation/Taxes/Operation/01_ManageDecisionMatrix.md

 2. Click the *VAT ID* drop-down list and select **No**, as the end customer must be a private individual.

 3. Click the *Country of origin* drop-down list on the right and select the country where the product is shipped from.
 The *Country of origin* drop-down list on the left must remain blank (**Any**).
+> [Info] To change the selection of a drop-down list back to **Any**, reselect the already selected option in the drop-down list.
 4. Click the *Ship-to country* drop-down list on the right to select the country where the product is to be shipped to.
 The *Ship-to country* drop-down list on the left must remain blank (**Any**).
+> [Info] To change the selection of a drop-down list back to **Any**, reselect the already selected option in the drop-down list.

-5. If necessary, click the *Ship-to postcode* drop-down list on the left and select the appropriate option.
-Specify a postcode in the field on the right.
+5. If necessary, click the *Ship-to postcode* drop-down list and select the appropriate option.
+Specify a postcode in the unlocked field on the right of the *Ship-to postcode* drop-down list.
 For detailed information, see [Define tax exceptions on ZIP code level](#define-tax-exceptions-on-ZIP-code-level).

 6. If necessary, click the *Net value of goods smaller than* drop-down list and select the applicable currency.
-Enter the applicable amount using the keyboard or the increase and decrease arrows on the right.
+Enter the applicable amount in the unlocked field on the right of the *Net value of goods smaller than* drop-down list by using the keyboard or by clicking the increase and decrease arrows on the right of the field.

 7. Click the *Tax zone* drop-down list and select the applicable tax zone.
+All available tax zones are displayed in the list.

 8. Click the [SAVE] button.
-A pop-up window confirms that the decision matrix has been saved.
-The new entry has been saved.
+The decision matrix has been saved.
+The **Success** pop-up window is displayed.

   ![Decision matrix saved](../../Assets/Screenshots/Taxes/Settings/DecisionMatrix/DecisionMatrixSaved.png "[Decision matrix saved]")

-9. Repeat this procedure to configure one by one all the applicable tax scenarios depending on your business needs.

-10. If it is necessary to change the position of an entry in the decision matrix, see [Change the order of entries](#change-the-order-of-entries).
+9. Repeat all steps to configure one by one all the applicable tax scenarios depending on your business needs.
+If it is necessary to change the position of an entry in the decision matrix, see [Change the order of entries](#change-the-order-of-entries).

   > [Info] It is important to remember that the correct order of the decision-making criteria is crucial, as the system goes through the criteria in the order they are listed.